2/28/2013 - Update on Thumb

 Spoiler

-Inscribing a circle takes time; every circle bonus point increases the spell’s casting time by one step on the Circle Magic Casting Times table below.
+Inscribing a circle takes time; every ritual point increases the spell’s casting time by one step on the table below.

 Table 3: Circle Ritual Casting Times

-Drawing a circle requires special chalk costing (10 * circle bonus points * spell level) in gp, and a surface of several square feet upon which to draw (which means you cannot scribe a chalk circle in midair or underwater).
-Alternately, you can scribe a power circle in the air before you using pure magical energy, which costs (circle bonus points * spell level) in xp.
-Circle components are consumed when the spell is begun and are not refunded even if the casting is disrupted or abandoned.
+Inscribing a circle requires special chalk costing (10 * ritual points * spell level) gp, and a hard, flat surface of several square feet upon which to draw.
+Instead of using chalk, you can scribe a power circle in the air using pure magical energy, which costs (ritual points * spell level) in xp.
+Circle components are consumed just like ordinary spell components.

-A ritualist of 12th level or higher with an item familiar can use the item familiar as a secondary caster in a circle ritual he is casting.
+A ritualist of 10th level or higher can use his item familiar as an assistant.

 Sidebar: School Specialization